 To uncover this, first, we need to look at how vegan or faux leathers are made.
 Most fake leathers are made of some kind of plastic product—which is derived from petroleum.
 Other faux leathers are made of polyvinyl chloride (better known as PVC), a product that contains phthalates.

 Phthalates are a group of industrial chemicals that add flexibility and resilience to consumer and building products.
-To make plastics as soft as leather, it requires phthalates.
+To render plastics as soft as leather, it requires phthalates.
 Exposures to phthalates in humans has been linked to various side effects, such as: changes in sex hormone levels, altered development of genitals, and low sperm count and quality, and obesity.
 They have also been linked to reduced female fertility, preterm birth and low birthweight, a worsening of allergy and asthma symptoms, and altered toddler behaviour.

 These harmful chemical substances used in the creation of faux leathers will then be released into the air which ultimately harms humans and animals that are exposed to them.